Is Your Insurance Portfolio Keeping Up With Your Business Growth?

 Business Growth and Insurance Portfolio

-Despite popular perception, an impressive amount of business growth has taken place in the U.S. during the COVID-19 pandemic, found the Wall Street Journal (2022).
-Nonetheless, the ongoing uncertainty has caused many businesses to neglect processes and procedures that are critical in times of growth.
+business growth insurance portfolioDespite popular perception, an impressive amount of business growth took place in the U.S. during the COVID-19 pandemic, found the Wall Street Journal (2022).
+Nonetheless, the ongoing uncertainty caused many businesses to neglect processes and procedures that are critical in times of growth.
 Among them are annual insurance reviews, development of forward-thinking risk management strategies, and, when warranted, upgrades to insurance coverage.
-The first quarter of the year is a perfect time to renew these initiatives.
+With COVID in the rearview mirror, many businesses are taking on new growth opportunities.
+Today is a perfect time to renew these initiatives.

 What Types of Business Growth Warrant Annual Insurance Reviews and Insurance Upgrades?

-When many people think of business growth, they automatically assume it means that a company has increased revenue or profits.
+business growth during and post Covid-19When many people think of business growth, they automatically assume it means that a company has increased revenue or profits.
 While those are certainly good signs of growth, they aren’t the only triggers that justify an annual insurance review and/or an upgrade to existing policies.
 Consider the following growth indicators:

 • Increased business valuation: As the value of your business grows, several of your insurance policies may need to be upgraded.
 Business interruption, contingency, business income, and casualty policies should all be reviewed to make sure coverages match your increased potential for loss.
 Moreover, business owner policies may need to be added or upgraded, so be sure to include those in your annual risk management.